rfitzus/LabelsForPOs/README.md

 #### Step 4
 *Regenerate the Data Model*

 Regenerating the data model updates all the fields within each SQL table.
 The new fields you've setup are added when this process takes place.
-In order to run this process you must connect to your server where you have your Epicor ERP Administrative console installed.
-Open the Epicor Admistration Console.
+In order to run this process you must connect to your server where you have your ERP Administrative console installed.
+Open the Admistration Console.
 From the sidebar select the Server you are working in.
 Run Task Agent Configuration.
 Highlight the server you are working in.
 Under Actions, Select "Stop Agent".

-1. Ensure all Epicor Users are logged off before running this process.
-Once the task agent has stopped, return to the Epicor Admin Console and Stop the Application Pool.
+1. Ensure all users are logged off before running this process.
+Once the task agent has stopped, return to the Admin Console and Stop the Application Pool.
 This will take a few seconds.
 Once it's complete the green "Started" symbol will change to red and say "Stopped".

 ![](images/04-LabelPOReceipts_14-1024x293.png)